SimonScholz/simonscholz.github.io/content/tutorials/setup-ubuntu/setup-ubuntu.md

 # KeePassXC

-One of the first things to do is installing KeePassXC where I usually store the majority of password in a secure manner.
+One of the first things to do is installing KeePassXC where I usually store the majority of my passwords in a secure manner.

 ```bash
 sudo add-apt-repository ppa:phoerious/keepassxc